oleghcp/JoystickPack/README.md

 # JoystickPack
-Based on Joystick Pack by Fenerax Studios
+Based on Joystick Pack v2.1 by Fenerax Studios
+For Unity 2018.3.0 or higher